AmadFat/icdar2024-hust-2-/README.md

 dataProcess.py from dataiter.py has some accessible functions.
+This script has moved to /data.

     get_dataiter(): Return a iteration of datasets.
 The resize=None problem has fixed.